 /hello route of a Sails app using the automatically-connected socket:

-Now consider this more advanced (and much rarer) use case: Let's disable the eager (auto-connecting) socket, and instead create a new client socket manually.
+Now consider this more advanced (and less common) use case: let's disable the eager (auto-connecting) socket, and instead create a new client socket manually.
 When it successfully connects to the server, we'll make it log a message:

 You may have noticed that a client socket